-The old codes are the most hard to dredge up....
+The old codes are the most hard to dredge up. the .year 2000 ..
 See old Phoenix V4 book here. page 39(pdf page)

 On super old PC , BIOS V4 one beep means I'M OK.
 "One short beep before boot" this means booting NOW.

 Award 6 BIOS does a long beep and then sends messages to the screen.

 Most PC 10 years or newer all do BLINK codes now.

 Remember to see if codes (beep/blinks) are short or long, and do know they loop, for example 2 blinks long delay, repeat, endlessly is code 2.

 Amazing, HP new pages here , goes to 2011 only, they removed links to older PCs